threeheartsdigital/emailoctopus-templates/README.md

 * [Karakol Newsletter](https://litmus.com/pub/fd67dd8)

 ## About
-These email marketing templates were created by [EmailOctopus](https://emailoctopus.com/).
-A low cost email marketing platform.
+These templates were created by [EmailOctopus](https://emailoctopus.com/) - email marketing for less, via Amazon SES.